perka-app/washington/README.md

 ## Local Development

-Create a `.env.local` file in the root of the project and add the following:
+Create a `.env` file in the root of the project and add the following:

 ```
 PORT=2000